 We get these questions a lot here at Organic Valley, and we are strongly in favor of being well informed about the food we eat.

-So, let’s talk about some of the chemicals that go into different farming practices.
+So, let’s talk about some of the chemicals that go into farming practices.

-Herbicides are designed specifically to kill weeds — a function that is heavily relied-on in non-organic agriculture.
-Glyphosate is perhaps the best known and most controversial herbicide today, along with 2,4-D, atrazine, and dicamba.
+Herbicides are designed specifically to kill weeds — a function that is heavily relied on in non-organic agriculture.
+Glyphosate is perhaps the best known and most controversial herbicide today, along with 2,4-D, atrazine and dicamba.
 But there are hundreds allowed in conventional agriculture.
-Crops genetically engineered to be resistant to certain herbicides allow the herbicide to coat both crops and weeds, killing the weeds but leaving the crop alive.
+Crops genetically engineered to be resistant to certain herbicides allow the herbicide to coat crops and weeds, killing the weeds but leaving the crop alive.
 Herbicides like glyphosate and 2,4-D are also common ingredients in non-organic lawn care products.

 Why We Say No to Toxic Synthetic Pesticides

-Recently, a study conducted by Friends of the Earth demonstrated just how effective an organic diet can be in reducing pesticide residues present in the human body.
-Young children especially need to be given clean, healthy food in order to support normal development, and this study shows that by eating an organic diet “on average, levels across all pesticides dropped by 60.5 percent.”
+A study conducted by Friends of the Earth demonstrated just how effective an organic diet can be in reducing pesticide residues present in the human body.
+Young children especially need to be given clean, healthy food to support normal development, and this study shows that by eating an organic diet “on average, levels across all pesticides dropped by 60.5%.”

-Incredibly, according to Friends of the Earth’s data, an organic diet also caused reductions of up to 95 percent in a class of neurotoxic insecticides called organophosphates (OPs), a group of –cides so harmful to children’s developing brains even at low-level exposures that scientists have called for a ban on them altogether.
-(In fact, similar studies have been conducted by other researchers in the U.S., Sweden and Australia, and these also concluded that eating organic is a successful precautionary approach to reducing pesticide residues in the body.)
+Incredibly, according to Friends of the Earth’s data, an organic diet also caused reductions of up to 95% in a class of neurotoxic insecticides called organophosphates (OPs), a group of –cides so harmful to children’s developing brains even at low-level exposures that scientists have called for a ban on them altogether.
+In fact, similar studies have been conducted by other researchers in the U.S. and Australia.
+These also concluded that eating organic is a successful precautionary approach to reducing pesticide residues in the body.